gnuradio/greps/grep-0011-code-reformatting.md

 Cleaning up the GNU Radio codebase will help current and future contributors to understand code in the GNU Radio source tree more quickly and will help speed up development.
-Also having a clean formatted codebase will allow the maintainers and developers to use automated tools for reviewing changes.
-The way to achieve a clean codebase might be not clear.
+Also, having a clean formatted codebase will allow maintainers and developers to use automated tools for reviewing changes.

 ## Description